 You now know everything you need to know about what's necessary to create a business account in Malta and how to establish a business.
 Setting up a business account with wamo is a smart next move.
-While using a regular bank can be time and cost-intensive, getting set up with wamo is fast and easy with all the benefits of a regular bank account and much, much more.
+While using a regular institution can be time and cost-intensive, getting set up with wamo is fast and easy with all the benefits of a regular business account and much, much more.

 With wamo you can receive and send payments in several currencies, take advantage of tax benefits, and feel secure knowing that your organisation is fully operational as soon as you have a corporate account set up with wamo.
 You can even issue yourself a virtual card in a few minutes which will be ready to use for online payments and purchases instantly.
 While wamo's physical Visa debit cards are delivered free to anywhere in the UK and Europe.

 Generally speaking, creating a business account in Malta with wamo is indeed a simple procedure.
 Getting your own business up and running may not be as straightforward but iof you follow the steps as we've laid out here, it can be relatively easy - and very much worth it for all the benefits of doing business in Malta.
 With a bit of research and planning get started immediately!